SamirMamede/SamirMamede/README.md

  <h2> University in systems analysis and development. 🤵 </h2>
 </div>

-- 🚀 Atualmente fazendo o NExT do CESAR School e no primeiro período de Análise e Desenvolvimento de Sistemas.
+- 🚀 Finishing NExT at CESAR school and attending the first period of ADS.
-- 🎯 Módulos concluídos do NExT:
+- 🎯 Completed modules NExT:
-   - Lógica da programação 👨‍💻
+   - Programming logic 👨‍💻
    - Python 🐍🐼
-   - versionamento usando Git 🧱🏗
+   - Versioning using Git 🧱🏗
    - Java ☕
-- 🏆 Alguns cursos concluídos pela plataforma Digital Innovation One.
+- 🏆 Some courses completed by the platform Digital Innovation One.
-- 👾 Now practical experience at CESAR.
+- 👾 Now developing an api in the practical experience CESAR.

 <div align="left">
   <a href="https://github.com/SamirMamede">